grafana/mimir/docs/sources/configuration/about-grafana-mimir-arguments.md

 - `distributor.ha-tracker.replica`
   Prometheus label to look for in samples to identify a Prometheus HA replica. (default "`__replica__`")

-You likly already have a `cluster` label, or something similar.
+You likely already have a `cluster` label, or something similar.
 If you do not, add one along with `__replica__` via external labels your Prometheus configuration.
 If you stick to these default values, your Prometheus configuration could look like as follows, where `POD_NAME` is an environment variable which you must set:

 ```yaml
 global: